CMDBrew/adminterface/website/docs/intro.md

 ## Pros & Cons

 #### 👍&nbsp; Perfect for you if
-- You want to quickly generate a fully functional admin panel with features
+- You want to quickly generate a fully functional portal type app
-- You want to style your admin panel with Bootstrap
+- You want to style your ActiveAdmin with Bootstrap
 - You want to reduce development cost
+- You want to establish a standard between projects
-- You want a stable and up-to-date gem that is compatible with your project
+- You want an actively maintained gem that is up-to-date with ActiveAdmin
 #### 👎&nbsp; Not ideal for you if
-- You want to fully customize everything
+- You don't need most of the features ActiveAdmin provides
-- You are only creating a static website
+- You are looking to build a custom frontend with frameworks like React, Angular, etc.
-- You are looking for codeless editor
+- You are looking for an out-of-the-box solution

 ## Design Principles
 - **Keep it the same** - This gem extends the functionalities of ActiveAdmin, so all the features within ActiveAdmin should work as expected.